danielnoam/portfolio/content/games/school-these-shits/content.md

 </div>

 ### Environment Design
-- Diverse school environment featuring classrooms, offices, playground, and unique areas to explore
+- Diverse school environment featuring classrooms, offices, a playground, and unique areas to explore.
-- Environmental storytelling through scattered notes, bulletin boards, and student items to expand about the game world
+- Environmental storytelling through scattered notes, bulletin boards, and student items that expand on the game.

 <div class="image-gallery">
     <figure>